jennyVVei/Dirigo_OCEL/README.md

   - CSVs_to_OCEL_log_schema.ipynb: A Jupyter notebook for data preprocessing to generate the OCEL log following the _Dirigo_ schema.

 ### Simulation Instructions for the Cargo Pickup Process
-- First, Run the simulation on object_initialisation.cpn in the object_initialise folder.
+- First, Run the simulation on object_initialisation.cpn in the object_initialise folder to initialise objects involved in the process.
-- Next, Run the simulation on truck_bp.cpn in the CargoPickupBP folder.
+- Next, Run the simulation on truck_bp.cpn in the CargoPickupBP folder, which captures the actual cargo pickup processes.

 ### 2. OCEL Log: